 Teeth whitening products range from charcoal toothpastes to whitening strips, whitening pens and lots more.
 Charcoal toothpastes may help remove stains on the surface however should not be used excessively as it can lead to loss of tooth enamel.

 We stock multiple different at home kits.
-Including, Carbamide Peroxide (used as a disinfectant and in dentistry for its teeth whitening effects) and Hydrogen Peroxide at home gels.
+Including, Carbamide Peroxide and Hydrogen Peroxide at home gels.
 Your Dental Hygienist can recommend a strength of gel suitable for your teeth and will show you how to apply it in your customised whitening trays.
-These gels have calcium phosphate and fluoride built in and a pH proven safe to enamel.
 This ensures no effect in the micro-hardness of enamel when used as recommended.

-A whitening pen is a small dental instrument containing a bleaching gel which you apply to the tooth.
+A whitening pen contains a bleaching gel which you apply to the tooth.
 You can get whiter teeth in a few days of treatment and the main benefit is the portability.
 Pola Luminate is a hydrogen peroxide “paint and go” product.
 It’s as easy as applying lip gloss, this 30 min product is safe, inexpensive and does not require customised fitted trays.
 Lasting up to 60 applications and can be worn during the day or night.

 There are many different whitening toothpastes available for purchase these days.
 Most toothpaste manufacturers trademark their whitening ingredients and it is a trade secret.
 Whitening toothpastes claim to remove dietary stains from the surface of enamel but also have a whitening effect on the overall colour of your teeth.